adwyze/faqs/docs/rules.md

-# Creating Rules to automate your campaigns
+### Rules
+Rules help you to automate your campaigns, adsets and ads.
+This is a powerful feature to let you take automated actions based on multiple conditons occuring in your ad and analytics platforms.

 ### What is silence period?